ILU Smoothers for Low Mach Navier-Stokes Pressure Solvers: An ILU Smoother with Scaled Factors

-We consider row and column scaling as well as row scaling alone and demonstrate that scaling reduces the non-normality of $U$.
-Row and column scaling results in a linear system that has been equilibrated and now takes the form
+Row and column scaling is a common choice for reducing ill-conditioning, but also extends to non-normal matrices arising in the ILU factorization of a highly ill-conditioned matrix.
+In doing so, we can expect the weight of the off-diagonal elements to decrease, particularly in the case of diagonally dominant matrices.
+Diagonal matrices $D_l$ and $D_r$ typically employ row or column norms.
+Specifically, row and column scaling results in a linear system that has been equilibrated and now takes the form

-and the Jacobi iterations are applied to the upper triangular matrix $D_r\:U\:D_c$ (in addition to the lower triangular factor $L$).
-Because $D_r\:U\:D_c$ has a unit diagonal, the iterations can be expressed in terms of a Neumann series, which is discussed below.
+{The Richardson} iterations are applied to the upper triangular matrix $D_r\:U\:D_c$ (in addition to the lower triangular factor $L$).
+Because $D_r\:U\:D_c$ has a unit diagonal, the iterations can be expressed in terms of a Neumann series, which is discussed {next, in Section \ref{sec:analysisLU}}.
 When an $LDU$ or $LDL^T$ factorization is available, the diagonal matrix $D$ can represent row scaling for either the $L$ or $U$ matrix.
-For the applications considered in this paper, only the $U$ matrix is scaled, and thus row scaling is employed.
+For the applications considered, only the $U$ matrix is scaled, and thus row scaling is employed.
 Given an incomplete LU factorization, $D$ can be written as

 and the scaled $\widetilde{U}$ is subsequently defined as

 to obtain the incomplete $LD\widetilde{U}$ factorization from the incomplete LU factorization.